 These vibrations can be transmitted through the soft and hard tissues of our bodies.
 Therefore, vibrating headphones cause, to some extent, vibrations through our bones that are transmitted to our inner ear.

-These vibrations, like the ones travelling through our outer and middle ears, cause an auditory response at our brains.
+These vibrations, like the ones travelling through our outer and middle ears, cause an auditory response in our brains.

 Bone conduction headphones work on this method, completely bypassing the outer and middle ears.

 By vibrating against our skulls, bone conduction headphones transmit the information of the audio signal to our cochlea, which is then perceived by our brains.

 Knowing the advantages and disadvantages of bone conductions will help us to understand the technology better.
 The pros and cons are summarized in the table below:

 |Better choice for listeners with middle ear and/or eardrum damage||Relatively poor sound quality|

 |Does not cover the listener's ears||May be uncomfortable for some head shapes|